-For the health of all Bobcats, all group counseling services during Fall 2020 will be provided via HIPAA-compliant Zoom video.
+For the health of all Bobcats, all group counseling services during Spring 2021 will be provided via HIPAA-compliant Zoom video.

 Working on issues within a group setting can be a highly supportive and productive way to address personal concerns.
 Students who share common concerns meet weekly as a group with one or more counselors to explore a specific topic and develop coping skills.
 Group offerings vary each semester and lists are updated a few weeks before the semester begins.

 If you are interested in a group call 512-245-2208 to be added to the group list.
 A group leader will contact you to schedule a pre-group consultation.
 Please consider activating your voice mail if you would like a message to be left when you are unavailable.